jamii/lein-gnome/README.md

 ## Resources

 Gjs is not documented but the c libraries are.
 [This guide](http://mathematicalcoffee.blogspot.com/2012/09/developing-gnome-shell-extensions.html) explains the mapping between c names and gjs names.
-Bear in mind though that some c libs (eg libsoup) are not direct bindings in gjs but have been modified to be more idiomatic.
+Bear in mind though that some c libs (eg libsoup) are not direct bindings in gjs but have been modified to be more idiomatic, in which case reading the [js source](https://git.gnome.org/browse/gnome-shell/tree/js) can be enlightening.

 While cljs output and stacktraces are caught and sent to the repl, printing and stacktraces from js are not.
 One of `tail -F .xsession-errors`, `tail -F .cache/gdm/session.log` or `journalctl -f` should work.